Josh Stansbury: The Ultimate Fighter 19

 Stansbury was one of the participants in The Ultimate Fighter 19, a UFC's reality TV series, where the show debuted on April 16, 2014.
 He fought Irishman Chris Fields in his fight to enter the TUF house.
-Stansbury dominated the most of the round one but injured his left knee when he went for a takedown at the end of the round one.
+Stansbury dominated most of the round one but injured his left knee when he went for a takedown at the end of the round one.
 He lost the fight and failed to enter house as one of the contestants.

 The Ultimate Fighter 23

 After his knee injury rehabilitation, Stansbury tried out The Ultimate Fighter 23.
 This time he managed to advance into the house, where Stansbury defeated Trever Carlson via Americana on round one.

 On elimination round, Stansbury faced Abdel Medjedoub for Team Joanna Jędrzejczyk.
 He defeated Medjedoub via majority decision after two round with the score board of (20-18, 19-19, 20-18).
 Stansbury advanced to semi-finals round facing Cory Hendricks.
 Hendricks withdrew from the fight due to neck injury even though he was cleared by the doctor to continue on in the competition and was advised that he had a pinched nerve.
 Hendricks was replaced by Khalil Rountree, who was given the second chance by UFC president Dana White.
 Rountree defeated Stansbury via TKO on round one and ended his advancement to the final of TUF 23.